shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 #### Procedure

 1. Attach a low-profile channel screw to the construction cube.
 The low-profile screw has a shortened cap height that prevents neighboring screws from interfering with each other.
-2. Insert the screw into the threaded hole in the end of each rail and tighten both screws with the balldriver to connect the two rails.
+2. Insert 2 screws in perpendicular directions through the cube into the end of each rail and tighten both screws with the balldriver to connect the two rails.
 3. Repeat the above step for the other corners to finish the horizontal bottom square frame.
-4. Place another channel screw into the third hole of construction cube, then insert it into the threaded hole in the end of the vertical rail and tighten screws down with the balldriver to create three-way connection
+4. Place another channel screw into the third hole of the construction cube, then insert it into the threaded hole in the end of the vertical rail and tighten screws down with the balldriver to create a three-way connection
 5. Repeat above step for connecting the other vertical rails.
-6. Slide the double black hardboard into the channel of the frame rails to form the back, left and right side.
+6. Slide the double board into the channel of the frame rails to form the back, left and right side.
 Keep the foam core outside of the enclosure, and the darkest board inside the box.

 ### 3. Build the enclosure roof